limjiechao/canvas-gallery/README.md

 #### If input is empty string

-- An automatically incremented default “Untitled Tag Number X” annotation is given.
+- An automatically incremented default “Untitled Tag Number X” annotation is given

 #### If input is populated string

-- Tag box is annotated with user input.
+- Tag box is annotated with user input

 ## When editing existing tag

 ### User presses Cancel

-- Reverts to old text.
+- Reverts to old text

 ### User presses Okay